rafiquecudjoe/lightning-pay-doc/docs/webhooks.md

 To set up a webhook:

-1. Use the ***Subscribe to webhooks for an application***  to add a valid webhook url and webhook secret
+1. Use the subscribe to webhooks for an application endpoint to add a valid webhook url and webhook secret

 ## Webhook Events